-- Mobile operators serving relatively more high usage and (partially flat rate) customers will benefit relative to other mobile operators at least in the transition phase.
+- Fixed operators will benefit relative to mobile operators due to the fact that currently MTRs are higher than FTRs.
+BaK will mean the net cash stream from fixed to mobile operators will disappear. - Mobile operators serving relatively more high usage and (partially flat rate) customers will benefit relative to other mobile operators at least in the transition phase.
 As the markets and operators adjust itself to the new interconnection regime these benefits will probably decrease depending on the rate at which users switch to other providers.
 Some benefits and detriments could remain over longer time because some operators are better positioned to serve low usage or high usage customers.
 This can be related to branding and reputation that is not easily changed. - Small operators in general are often said to benefit from BaK.
 This is because small operators depend more on the termination rates because they have relatively (compared to their total retail traffic) more off-net traffic.
 This makes it more difficult for them to compete for higher usage users and more difficult to introduce flat-rate packages, because this can result in large net out payments to other (larger) mobile operators.
 Also, responding to pricing policy with on-off-net differentiation, seems to be difficult for smaller operators if termination rates are set above efficient cost price.

 Apart from this it is difficult to draw further conclusions.
 For example it is difficult to say if and how new entrants (or relative new players) or smaller operators are affected compared to more established and incumbent operators.
 Some of these new entrants serve relatively more low usage users, other serve relatively more high usage and business users.
+The move to BaK and the expected adjustment of fixed and mobile prices will imply an adjustment of the competitive balance between fixed and mobile operators.
+And accordingly it involves both the system and the level effect.